eusebiedev/Backyard-Gleaners/README.md

 * Swagger
 * MySQL
 * Rest Sharp
-* Google MyMaps Integration
+* Google MyMaps Integration, Google Icons
 * Bootstrap

 ## Description

 A website for local backyard gardeners with food surplus to connect with community members to distribute foods: Gleaning is simply harvesting extra crops from gardens, or farms, to provide to anyone in need.
 Users can learn about becoming a gardening host, a Gleaner, and how to volunteer to assist with food surplus distribution within their city.
 Discover the benefits, history and facts about gleaning.
 Additionaly, user will have a full page map view of pinned gardeners location, ability to create a gardeners profile, and search for specific food resources.

-## MCV Client Front End Setup/Installation Requirements
+## Setup/Installation Requirements

 * Coming Soon...!
-WIP as of 7/14
+WIP as of 7/21/23

 ## Using This Api

 * Coming Soon...!
-WIP as of 7/14
+WIP as of 7/21/23

 ## Known Bugs

-No known bugs as of 07/15/23
+No known bugs as of 07/21/23

 ### Research & Planning Log:
 #### Friday 7/7